T1GxR/Axion-CS2-RAGE-CHEAT/README.md

 # Axion-CS2-RAGE-CHEAT
  + The source code of AXION CS2 internal rage cheat.
- + I decided to make it public beacause it has been sold for 75$ to a russian and then leaked on the internet.
+ + I decided to make it public beacause it has been sold for 75$ and then leaked on the internet.
  + It has some great features but they work preety bad, it needs a lot of updates.
  + The cheat can get you VAC banned so only use it at your own risk (better on non prime accounts).
  + If you have any question you can contact me on [Telegram](https://t.me/T1GXR) or [Discord](https://discord.com/users/831108234298261525)